SaaS SEO

 We’ve proved this a multitude of times at Skale by securing 1000s of links to a myriad of different SaaS brands.
 Check out how we managed to get a €1 cost per signup for HappyScribe through strategic SaaS link building.

 2. Guest posting.
-This involves researching high quality websites in your niche and pitching topic ideas for their blog.
-You create high quality content for them for free, in exchange for adding a relevant link back to your website which helps boost your search engines results position.
+This involves researching high-quality websites in your niche and pitching topic ideas for their blog.
+You create high-quality content for them for free, in exchange for adding a relevant link back to your website which helps boost your search engine results position.

 3. Conferences & podcasts.
 Get active speaking at conferences and podcasts, and more often than not when you’re published online as a speaker, you’ll get a link back to your website.